• Recipes

 Almost any veggie you have on hand can be included in this dish.
 Try it with bok choy, broccoli, cauliflower, spinach, arugula, bell peppers, and/or cabbage.

-For vegetables that you would prefer lightly cooked, such as broccoli or cauliflower florets, either toss them into the pot with the noodles during the final 1 to 2 minutes of cooking, or briefly steam them in the pot during Step 3.
+For vegetables that you prefer lightly cooked, such as broccoli or cauliflower florets, either toss them into the pot with the noodles during the final 1 to 2 minutes of cooking, or briefly steam in the pot during Step 3.

 Store leftover noodles in the refrigerator for up to 4 days.
 This recipe is not freezer friendly.